Click save settings to reload page with unique web page address for bookmarking and sharing the current tool settings

 It represents a more practical and realistic error taking into account the random nature of component errors.

 This is the total amount of pressure that a reading may deviate from the true pressure value.
-Each component error is added together to determine the total worst case error tolerance.
+Each component error is added together to determine the total error band.

-In reality it is very rare that the maximum value of each component error would occur at the same pressure, temperature or time, so it is considered a very conservative figure, unlike the RSS tolerance above which would provide a smaller and more realistic margin of error to use.
+In reality it is very rare that the maximum value of each component error would occur at the same pressure, temperature or time, so it is considered a very conservative figure, unlike the RSS TEB above which would provide a smaller and more probable margin of error to use.